 Xiaomi’s Mi Max line hasn’t seen new entries in a few years.
 The Mi Max line offers lower-grade specs and traditional designs but huge batteries.
 That’s what the “Max” moniker refers to.
 The most recent entry in the series, the Mi Max 3, has an enormous 5,500mAh battery.
 However, that device came out in 2018, and Xiaomi hasn’t released a new Max phone since.

-The Mi Mix line does have a new entry, though: the Xiaomi Mi Mix Fold.
+The Mi Mix line does have some new entries, though: the Xiaomi Mi Mix Fold and Mix 4.
 The Mix line is where Xiaomi puts its innovative, bleeding-edge tech, so it makes sense for it to be the home of its first foldable.
 The Mi Mix Fold is the spitting image of the Samsung Galaxy Z Fold 2, but cheaper.
+The Mix 4, though, is the first phone from the brand with an under-display selfie camera.

 Mi A series